vildekristine99/DAT110-oblig2/README.md

 - augmenting the broker storage such that buffering of messages for the clients becomes possible.
 - changing the implementation of how a connect from a client is handled by the dispatcher.

-You may use the ChApp-application to test the buffering implementation or alternatively write a unit test similar to the ones found in the `no.hvl.dat110.broker.processing.tests` package to create a scenario where a client (subscriber) disconnects for a while.
+You may use the ChApp-application to test the buffering implementation or alternatively write a unit test similar to the ones found in the `no.hvl.dat110.broker.processing.tests` package to create a scenario where a client (subscriber) disconnects for a while and then reconnects.

 ### Task F: Multi-threaded Broker

+**Please not that you only need to do either task E or Task F - both both.**

 The implementation of the dispatcher in the `Dispatcher.java` class runs as a single `Stopable`-thread which in turn checks the current client sessions for incoming messages using the `hasData`-method.
 This means that it is not possible to exploit multiple-cores when running the broker, and this may degrade the performance of the broker as perceived by the clients.